About gifted children

-This means that gifted children become talented when they use their natural gifts to learn, concentrate and practise.
-For example, if your child is gifted musically and you give her opportunities to learn a musical instrument, she might develop a talent for playing.
+This means that gifted children become talented when you support and encourage them to use their natural gifts to learn, concentrate and practise.
+For example, if your child is gifted musically and you give them opportunities to learn a musical instrument, they might develop a talent for playing.

 Many things influence whether a gifted child’s natural ability becomes a talent.
 These things include family values, educational opportunities, personality and motivation, health and chance opportunities.
-For example, if your child is gifted in the area of business ability, with your support he might develop this gift into a talent for marketing and selling eggs his chickens have laid.
+For example, if your child is gifted in the area of business, with your support they might develop this gift into a talent for marketing and selling eggs their chickens have laid.

 Gifted and talented areas

 Gifted and talented children can have abilities and skills in many areas, and an individual child can be gifted and talented in one or more areas.
 These areas include:

 - the arts – for example, music

 - the ability to make friends